cengizhunter/stroma_challange/README.md

 # Stroma CV Challange (Multi-class Object Detection and Counting)

+### Processing Unit
+- GPU NVIDIA A100-SXM4-40GB, 40536MiB

 ### Changed Hyperparameters
-- Batch sized increased to 16
+- Batch sized increased to 16, lr selected as 0.01
 - Confidence threshold increased to 0.65 to eliminate false detections
 - trained yolov5 and yolov8 models and achieved best overall accuracy was visually %100 on test video with yolov5
 - albumentations (horizontal flip, jitter, scale)